We’re IT People. But We’re Also People People. If We May Brag, That Kind of Makes Us Unicorns.

 Borg red alert!
 We become part of your company.

-We’re not one of those IT companies that gets you to sign then ghost on your texts.
+We’re not one of those IT companies that gets you to sign then ghosts on your texts.
 We get in deep with our clients — like, a virtual chief information officer who hangs out in your Slack or Teams chat room and posts kitten pictures in your #cute channel deep.

 By becoming a true part of your organization, we learn what really matters to you.
 We see what people complain about, how they celebrate, and what’s important.
 And when it comes to making good choices that make sense for your business, that’s a lot more effective than an hourlong meeting every quarter.